you will love the idea of holistic treatments. Others will be extremely sceptical about them.

 Heart Problems page has more information on diuretics as used for heart disease.

-Some people use colloidal silver as a type of natural antibiotics.
+Some people use colloidal silver as a type of natural antibiotic.
 However,

 states that side effects "may include neurologic problems (such as